twcclegg/libphonenumber-csharp/csharp/README.txt

 This is a C# port of libphonenumber, originally from: http://code.google.com/p/libphonenumber/.

-Original Java code is Copyright (C) 2009-2020 Google Inc.
+Original Java code is Copyright (C) 2009-2022 Google Inc.

 lib/
-  NUnit, Google.ProtoBuffersLite binaries and various conversion scripts.
+  update script

 PhoneNumbers/
   Port of libphonenumber Java library